 Ex: Luckily, I have a good eye for detail so I noticed an irregularity in the contract.

 Ex: Liam gives the impression of a busy person maybe because he’s always so confused.

-Bear a grudge – to remain angry with someone for past deeds or conflicts.
+Meaning: to remain angry with someone because of past deeds or conflicts.

 Ex: She’s still bearing a grudge against me for the argument we had 3 years ago.